 - Events aimed at raising awareness of the disease, in collaboration with the Illinois Huntington's Disease Society of America chapter

 - Educational events for patients, families, caregivers and health care professionals

 Why choose Rush for Huntington's disease care

-- The neurology and neurosurgery programs at Rush are consistently ranked among the best in the nation by U.S. News & World Report.
+- National recognition: The neurology and neurosurgery programs at Rush are consistently ranked among the best in the nation by U.S. News & World Report.

-- Rush is part of the Huntington Study Group, a group of clinical investigators in Huntington’s disease.
-This group has an international database that aims to increase awareness of the disease’s clinical features, including the rate of its progression.
+- Leaders in Huntington's education: Rush is part of the Huntington Study Group, a group of clinical investigators in Huntington's disease.
+This group has an international database that aims to increase awareness of the disease's clinical features, including the rate of its progression.

-- Movement disorders specialists at Rush involved in studies of new therapies for Huntington’s disease so patients have access to the latest treatments before they are widely available.
-Currently, the Department of Neurological Sciences at Rush is participating in studies looking at the effects of coenzyme Q10 and creatine on the progression of functional decline in Huntington’s disease, as well as the long-term safety and tolerability of the study dosage.
+- Cutting-edge research and clinical trials: Movement disorders specialists at Rush involved in studies of new therapies for Huntington's disease, so patients have access to the latest treatments before they are widely available.
+Currently, the Department of Neurological Sciences at Rush is participating in studies looking at the effects of coenzyme Q10 and creatine on the progression of functional decline in Huntington's disease, as well as the long-term safety and tolerability of the study dosage.